 - Do not sign anything you do not understand.

-- Make sure the agent, broker and insurance company are properly licensed to sell the product you are considering purchasing.
-You can verify a licensee status.
+- Make sure the agent, broker, and insurance company are properly licensed to sell the product you are considering purchasing.

 If you apply for insurance and are refused, you may ask your insurance company for a written explanation of the specific reason for the refusal or denial of insurance requested [CIC §791.10].